 Safran Aircraft Engines pioneered electric propulsion systems in Europe.
 Today, to address changing orbital injection strategies for satellites, we are developing a wide range of plasma thrusters and propulsion systems that will help increase the payload on geostationary satellites, while also reducing launch costs.

-Plasma propulsion is becoming the baseline solution for satellite attitude and orbit control.
+Plasma-based propulsion is becoming the baseline solution for satellite stationing and attitude/orbit control.
 This electric propulsion technology, also called Hall effect or stationary plasma thrusters, offers a significant weight reduction compared with traditional chemical propulsion systems.
 In this type of system, a stream of electrons bombards a fuel (such as xenon gas), generating a plasma that is accelerated to produce very high specific impulse for applications in the vacuum of space where less absolute power is needed.
 Safran Aircraft Engines develops, integrates, tests and has successfully sold plasma propulsion systems for orbital propulsion and control of space probes and satellites.
 To date, we have provided steerable thruster module assemblies (TMA) based on plasma propulsion for seven Eurostar 3000 platforms from Airbus Defence and Space.